Walmart says not in talks to sell Seiyu supermarket

-(Reuters) - U.S. retailer Walmart Inc (WMT.N) on Thursday said it has not decided to sell Japanese supermarket chain Seiyu and would continue to develop its business in Japan.
+July 12 (Reuters) - U.S. retailer Walmart Inc on Thursday said it has not decided to sell Japanese supermarket chain Seiyu and would continue to develop its business in Japan.

 On Wednesday, media reports hinted that the world’s biggest retailer had decided to sell Seiyu and has already approached major retailers and private equity funds, according to Nikkei business daily.